What if my successor doesn't work out? What can I learn?

 Resilience, Trauma and the Journey to Wellbeing

 In a deeply personal and transformative dialogue, Elaine Miller-Karas and Ma.
-Cecilia Flores-Oebanda embark on an extraordinary exploration of healing and transition.
+Cecilia Flores-Oebanda embarked on an extraordinary exploration of healing and transition.
+This article explores some of the learnings.

 Recovering from Financial Disaster

-Tracey Chambers and Attila von Unruh guide us through practical advice on how to build organisational resilience in case of financial crisis as well as stories of hope.
+Tracey Chambers and Attila von Unruh guide us through practical advice on how to build organisational resilience in case of financial crisis as well as stories of hope in this engaging webinar.

 Recognising trauma in ourselves and in our systems.